sonhoai27/live-voice-agent/README.md

 4. Open `http://localhost:8001` (or hit the static UI via `/static/index.html`).
 Clicking **Connect** opens a WebSocket session (`ws://localhost:8001/ws/<session_id>`), turns on audio capture, and streams user speech to the realtime agent.

+If deploying to Vercel, set the project’s entry point to `server.py` so Vercel imports the FastAPI `app`.
+The file simply reuses `main.py`’s `app` and also allows local testing with `uvicorn server:app`.

 ## Web UI behavior

 - **Conversation pane** syncs every `message` event from the server, including transcripts, assistant responses, and media attachments.
 The UI deduplicates items by `item_id` and updates existing bubbles when history deltas arrive.